jbanerje/100_day_of_python/README.md

 * Day 5 : Python Loops
 * Day 6 : Loops Concepts (No Coding)
 * Day 7 : Hangman Game using Control Flow and Logical Operators, Randomisation and Python Lists and Python Loops
+* Day 8 : Learn more about function and build a Caeser Cipher encryption application